Lorna Shore: Departure of Barber and Deffley, McCreery's allegations, and Immortal (2018–2020)

-...And I Return to Nothingness and Pain Remains (2021–present)
+...And I Return to Nothingness and Pain Remains (2021–2024)

 Despite the situation, Lorna Shore went on to tour Europe in support of Immortal, recruiting vocalist Will Ramos (formerly of Monument of a Memory and A Wake in Providence) as a stand-in.
 All further activity was cut short as a result of the COVID-19 pandemic.
 On March 5, 2021, while on tour, the band released an instrumental edition of Immortal.

 On June 11, 2021, the band returned with a new song titled "To the Hellfire", and announced Ramos as their new permanent vocalist.
 Ramos was originally a fill-in touring member.
 They also announced details of their new EP ...And I Return to Nothingness.

 "To the Hellfire" became a viral success for the band, peaking at number 4 on the Spotify Viral Chart's Top 10.
 It was also voted by the readers of Revolver as the "Best Song of 2021 So Far" with writer Eli Enis calling it "one of the most over-the-top heavy deathcore songs in recent memory.
 It would also go on to overtake "Immortal" as the band's most streamed song on Spotify at over 4 million streams.
 It was elected by Loudwire as the best metal song of 2021.

 The EP was released on August 13, 2021, with positive reviews for the title track.
 Ricky Aarons writing for Wall of Sound reviewed the EP and title track stating: "The band continue with the epic vehicle of destruction, but change tact slightly, in a way that's reminiscent of their previous work...
 The technical detail and speed to the riffs are incredible.
 Once again Ramos doesn't skip a detail in every lyric he sounds...
 He considers which lines end in a high or low and these minute details are make-or-break.
 Instead of the song focusing on breakdown ferocity it's more about stead-fast blast beats and the technical element of this wonderful band."